Skip to navigation Skip to content

 • NMOSD is more common in women (> 80 percent) than men.

 • NMOSD occurs in all parts of the world.
 It is more common among people of African and Eastern Asian descent than in people who are white.
-NMOSD may be the most common form of demyelinating disease within the African and Eastern Asian communities.
+NMOSD may be the most common demyelinating disease within the African and Eastern Asian communities.

 • NMOSD can occur at any age — in children as young as 3 and adults as old as 90 — but appears most often between ages 30 and 50.